awslabs/clickstream-flutter/README.md

 );
 ```

-Here is an explanation of each property:
+Here is an explanation of each option:

 - **appId (Required)**: the app id of your project in control plane.
-- **endpoint (Required)**: the endpoint path you will upload the event to AWS server.
+- **endpoint (Required)**: the endpoint path you will upload the event to Clickstream ingestion server.
 - **isLogEvents**: whether to print out event json for debugging, default is false.
 - **isCompressEvents**: whether to compress event content when uploading events, default is `true`
 - **sendEventsInterval**: event sending interval millisecond, works only bath send mode, the default value is `5000`